Reduce Your Home’s Risk of Earthquake Damage

 Reinforce the Beam to Post Connections

-If you have posts supporting the floors, you need to reinforce the connections between the floor beams and the posts as shown in Detail 13.
+If you have posts supporting the floors, it is important to reinforce the connections between the floor beams and the posts as shown in Detail 13.

 Apply for a Building Permit

 A permit is required to perform a seismic upgrade.
-The building permit protects you by providing the following:
+The building permit ensures the work meets safety standards and protects you by providing the following:

-- The city provides details to be used in the retrofit based on the type of the foundation of the house.
+• The city provides details to be used in the retrofit based on the foundation type of the house.

-- A building inspection to check the retrofit work.
-This helps the homeowner make sure the job is done correctly.
+• A building inspection to confirm the retrofit work is done correctly.

-- The homeowner will also have a record in the city database that the work was permitted and inspected.
+• A record in the city database showing the work was permitted and inspected.

 Step 1: Complete an Application